jasonclark/voice-user-interface/meta/assets/bot-goals.md

 * the user contacts the library
 * the user shares the digital library assistant website
 * the user bookmarks the digital library website
+* the bot talks about its origin story